 For showtimes, click here.

-After her son was sent to prison, Tillie Majczek (renamed Tillie Wiecek in the film) never gave up on him.
-Rather, she worked as a scrubwoman and saved enough money for a reward for catching the true culprits.
+After her son was sent to prison, Tillie Majczek (renamed "Tillie Wiecek" in the film) never gave up on him.
+Rather, she worked as a scrubwoman to earn enough money so that she could offer a reward to anyone who could help catch the real criminals.
 Her classified ad on October 10, 1944 read: